marktennyson/fastapi-mailman/docs/index.md

 - **MAIL_BACKEND**: The backend to use for sending emails.

     Default: 'smtp'.
-In addition the standard Flask TESTING configuration option is used for testing.
-When `TESTING=True` and `MAIL_BACKEND` is not provided, default will be set to 'locmem'.
+In addition the standard FastAPI TESTING configuration option is used for testing.
+When`MAIL_BACKEND` is not provided, default will be set to 'smtp'.

 - **MAIL_FILE_PATH**: The directory used by the file email backend to store output files.